quetzal-deploy/quetzal/README.md

 ## Installation and prerequisites

-Morph requires `nix` (at least v2), `ssh` and `scp` to be available on `$PATH`.
+Quetzal requires `nix` (at least v2), `ssh` and `scp` to be available on `$PATH`.
 It should work on any modern Linux distribution, but NixOS is the only one we test on.

-Pre-built binaries are not provided, since we install morph through an overlay.
+Pre-built binaries are not provided, since we install Quetzal through an overlay.

-The easiest way to get morph up and running is to fork this repository and run `nix-build`, which should result in a store path containing the morph binary.
+The easiest way to get Quetzal up and running is to fork this repository and run `nix-build`, which should result in a store path containing the Quetzal binary.
-Consider checking out a specific tag, or at least pin the version of morph you're using somehow.
+Consider checking out a specific tag, or at least pin the version of Quetzal you're using somehow.

-## Using morph
+## Using Quetzal

-All commands support a `--help` flag; `morph --help` as of v1.0.0:
+All commands support a `--help` flag; `quetzal --help` as of v1.0.0:
 ```
-$ morph --help
+$ quetzal --help
-usage: morph [<flags>] <command> [<args> ...]
+usage: quetzal [<flags>] <command> [<args> ...]

 NixOS host manager